 The movie opens with The Who’s “My Generation”.
 The beats of this classic youth anthem is the total opposite of the film’s mostly tranquil atmosphere.
 The visuals are not as exquisite as Makoto Shinkai’s creations but Koe no Katachi‘s roughness has its own charms.
 Female director Yamada Naoko also intentionally includes some off-center shots and blurred gazes to represent Ishida’s vision and his inability to face the world head on.
 The lack of background music and the use of soft piano accompaniment instead of blaring pop songs give it some indie-ish vibes.
 Luckily, I opted to watch while eating quesadillas instead of chips at that time.
 It would’ve been awkward for me to munch on Doritos inside the quiet theater.

 Koe no Katachi certainly have strong melancholic moments but there are some unexpectedly laugh-out-loud-worthy scenes to balance the tone so it doesn’t end up being as somber as 5 Centimeters Per Second.
-More than the edgy visuals, there is something gripping about the modesty of the film’s narrative.
-We’ve seen a lot of stories about handicapped characters which evoke both sympathy and inspiration, but the film presents the other side which is the bully’s growth as he emotionally struggles in his attempts to atone for his past mistakes.
+More than the edgy visuals, I also appreciate the film’s narrative.
+We’ve seen a lot of stories about handicapped characters which evoke both sympathy and inspiration, but it presents a different point of view coming from the bully as he grows and struggle emotionally in his attempts to atone for his past mistakes.
 This successfully strikes a chord with the viewers since at some point in our lives, in one way or another, we may have contributed to bullying someone who seemed “different” from us.

-Now that I have learned a thing or two about myself and have finally embraced my introverted side, I think I also ended up walking around, putting imaginary crosses on people’s faces sometimes.
-That moment when Ishida finally learned to look, listen, and let go – along with the movie’s super lit soundtrack *pun intended*- was such a wrenching moment, I can barely hold back my tears.
-This is a coming of age feels-fest compared to the fancy visual extravaganza that is Kimi no Na Wa.
+Now that I have learned a thing or two about myself and have finally embraced my introverted side, I think I also ended up walking around while putting imaginary crosses on people’s faces sometimes.
+That moment when Ishida finally learned to look, listen, and let go – along with the movie’s super lit soundtrack *pun intended*- was such an uplifting moment.

 The movie’s weakness, however, is just the same as any other adaptations ever created.
 Two hours may seem too long but considering that the original source material has 62 chapters, this running time is definitely not enough to develop each character’s arc.
-Despite the flaws, Koe no Katachi is one powerful film that’s a welcome addition to the growing number of crossover animated hits.
+Despite the flaws, Koe no Katachi is a thought-provoking and relatable film that pushes me to the verge of the tears.